 Standing majestically on the Montmartre Hill is the Sacré-Coeur, also called the “Basilica of the Sacred Heart.”
-Construction of this massive church started in 1875 and was only completed in 1914, with the church being consecrated in 1919.
+The construction of this massive church started in 1875 and was only completed in 1914, with the church being consecrated in 1919.

 It’s one of the most famous churches in the world, mainly because of its unique location on the hill.

-This Roman Catholic church and minor basilica is one of the most popular spots in Paris as it’s the second most visited landmark in the city.
+This Roman Catholic church and the minor basilica is one of the most popular spots in Paris as it’s the second most visited landmark in the city.

 4. There’s another, much older church as well

 Montmartre is also home to one of the oldest surviving churches in Paris.
-The Saint-Pierre de Montmartre is believed to have origins to the 3rd century, being founded by 3rd century Christian Martyr and Saint, Saint-Denis.
+The Saint-Pierre de Montmartre is believed to have origins in the 3rd century, being founded by 3rd century Christian Martyr and Saint, Saint-Denis.
 That’s speculation though as archeologists only discovered proof of Gallo-Roman occupation at the site.

 Nothing is left from the original church as it got completely rebuilt in the 12th century, transforming it into the Montmartre Abbey.

 The church fell into disuse after being destroyed during the French Revolution and there were even plans to close it due to security concerns in the late 19th century.
 This didn’t happen and a final restoration took place in the early 20th century.